ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - c - JS - Async and Callbacks.md

     ```

-- If the current script has not finished:
+- (skip, just explain the idea) If the current script has not finished:

     ```js
     console.log('cooking dinner...');